wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

     2^252 + 0x14def9dea2f79cd65812631a5cf5d3ed

+Converted to hex:

+    10 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
+    14 de f9 de a2 f7 9c d6 58 12 63 1a 5c f5 d3 ed

-The value k is then encoded as big-endian in an octet string, and referred as proxy transformation parameter.
+The value k is then encoded as little-endian in a 32-byte octet string, and referred as proxy transformation parameter.

 The proxy transformation parameter MUST be communicated securely to the MTA acting as proxy.
-The proxy MUST safely store it in a way that is not accessible by clients.
+The proxy MUST safely store it in a way that is not accessible by other parties.
 The proxy MUST delete the parameter when the forwarding is revoked.

 # Forwarding messages